Student Handbook 2014/2015

 In helping students and their parents during this growing process, the student’s individual differences are respected and appreciated.
 While all teachers share this commitment to help students, counselors with their specialized training are in the best position to ensure that students benefit from accurate and up-to-date information and receive sympathetic direction and support.
 The counseling office is open from 8:00 a.m. to 3:30 p.m.
 If you think we can help, please call us or come in and see us.

-The cafeteria opens at 8:00 am, where you can get coffee and a muffin if you skipped breakfast.
+The cafeteria opens at 8:00 am, where you can get breakfast, pre order lunch or pick up a snack.
 The staff try to cater to the students and teachers and are open to suggestions for food choices and students with allergies.
 We ask all students to help keep the cafeteria clean by getting rid of their own garbage, returning the trays, etc.